Ohio State nav bar

 Funding is an important factor in your decision to accept an offer from a graduate program and it is important for you to understand how funding works at each program you apply to.

-Students who are funded typically receive a monthly stipend, academic tuition and fees, and a subsidy of 85% of the student health insurance premiums during periods of appointment.
-The majority of our students are funded through a variety of appointments.
+All applicants are considered for funding during the application process, though funding is limited and not guaranteed.
+Students who are funded typically receive a monthly stipend, academic tuition and fees, and a subsidy of 100% of the student health insurance premiums during periods of appointment.
 Typical appointments in geography are:

 • University Fellowship: The University Fellowship provides funding for an incoming graduate student's study for a specified number of years.
 In years where the student is not on fellowship, the student is appointed as either a graduate teaching associate (GTA) or graduate research associate (GRA), at the department's discretion.
-Application Process: Applicants who apply before the November 30 (international) or December 15 (domestic) deadlines are automatically considered for a University Fellowship.
+Application Process: Applicants who apply before the November 15 deadline are automatically considered for a University Fellowship.
 For details about the University Fellowship program, including eligibility requirements and criteria for selection, visit Graduate Fellows.

 • Graduate Teaching Associate (GTA): GTA assignments are assigned through the Geography department and are first allocated to students previously appointed as University Fellows who have demonstrated satisfactory academic progress.
 If resources and instructional demands allow, the department will offer a GTA appointment to those top-ranked applicant(s) not already receiving a Fellowship.